 Up to 1.5 cups of boiling water (slowly add and mix until the consistency feels right)

-Easy peasy and you can choose themes for th kids to create such as ‘ make our family out of playdough.
+Easy peasy and you can choose themes for the kids to create such as ‘ make our family out of playdough.

 Entertaining and oh so therapeutic!

-Hopefully this gives you five minutes of sanity- the countdown to term time is on!
+Hopefully these 10 school holiday activities gives you five minutes of sanity- the countdown to term time is on!